Rossy Evelin Lima

-Rossy Evelin Lima-Padilla (born August 18, 1986, Veracruz, Mexico) is a United States-based Mexican writer, scholar, translator and activist.
+Rossy Evelin Lima-Padilla (born August 18, 1986) is a United States–based Mexican writer, scholar, translator and activist.
 She has published her work in numerous journals, magazines and anthologies in Europe, North America and South America.

 Biography

-Lima was born in Veracruz, Mexico to Mexican parents on August 18, 1986.
+Lima was born in Veracruz, Mexico, to Mexican parents on August 18, 1986.
 At the age of thirteen her family immigrated into the United States at a river crossing.
 Her family settled in Texas where she struggled with the new education system.
 Lima has stated, "School was a new system for me, and it made me feel lonely and scared.
 I struggled to learn a new language to communicate, but my brain and my lips seemed disconnected, I murmured trembling words that my classmates and teachers could not understand."

 During her struggling teenage years, Lima excelled in school and found her passion for literature and poetry.
 She graduated from PSJA Memorial High School in 2005.

 In 2009, Lima graduated with a bachelor's in literature from the University of Texas-Pan American and earned her masters's in literature the next year from the same university.
 Lima went on to earn a PhD in linguistics from the University of Texas Rio Grande Valley.

 In 2012, she entered into the DACA (Deferred Action for Childhood Arrivals) program.

 In 2016, Lima co-founded Jade Publishing; a publishing company dedicated to the publication and promotion of emerging Latin American literary talent in both English and Spanish.

 Lima is currently the director of the Spanish Heritage Language Program at Texas Tech University.